HabitatFramework/HLUTool/ReadMe.txt

 Requirements
 ------------
-The HLU GIS Tool requires the following:
+The HLU Tool requires the following:
- - Microsoft Windows XP/2003/2008/Vista/Windows 7 or Windows 8
+ - Microsoft Windows XP/2003/2008/Vista/Windows 7, Windows 8 or Windows 10
  - 3 GHz or higher processor
  - 2 GB RAM
  - 3 GB of free hard disk space
       (For increased performance a multiple core processor with as much RAM as possible is recommended)

  - Microsoft .NET Framework 3.5 SP1, 4.0, or 4.5 installed.
       (You can download .NET Framework 3.5 and its Service Pack from <http://www.microsoft.com/en-gb/download/details.aspx?id=25150>)

  - Microsoft Access 2000 or later, OR